scaffold-eth/scaffold-eth/README.md

 ```
 (Note: You can change your deploy network in `hardhat.config.js` in `packages/hardhat/`.)

+(Note: If you change your deploy network, don't forget to change your `targetNetwork` in `App.jsx`!)

 > You can run `yarn deploy` multiple times and it will cache deployed contracts and try again for failed ones.

 ---